This article explains how prioritizing works and demonstrates how to set preferences for particular resources.

 Prioritized Resources in Action

-Advanced prioritization allows you to direct Logos when and how to apply prioritization of a resource.
+Advanced prioritization allows you to decide when and how to apply resource prioritization.
 This enables you to limit the prioritization to a particular type of resource, a range of biblical text, or by the resource itself.

 To apply advanced prioritization:

-- Click the panel menu icon and select Prioritize resources.
-This opens a menu below the resource showing three additional ways to further prioritize this resource:
+- This opens a menu below the resource showing three additional ways to further prioritize this resource:

 - Of this type